-Brian's experience as a mediator convinced him that in most cases alternate dispute resolution is the best option for all parties.
-So he left GB in 2006 to concentrate on doing mediation.
+Brian's experience as a mediator convinced him that in most cases alternate dispute resolution is the best option for all parties, so he left GBC in 2006 to concentrate on mediation.

-In addition to being a member of the Law Society of B.C., Brian is a member of the B.C.
+Brian is a former member of the Law Society of British Columbia, and is a member of the B.C.
 Mediation Roster.
-He is active in the mediation community, and is the president of the Commercial Mediation Association of British Columbia.
-He is also a member of the British Columbia Arbitration and Mediation Institute, the Alternate Dispute Resolution Institute of Canada, and he is a board member of Mediate B.C.
+He is active in the mediation community, and is the past president of the Commercial Mediation Association of British Columbia.
+He is also a member of the British Columbia Arbitration and Mediation Institute, the Alternate Dispute Resolution Institute of Canada, and he is the former Board Chair of Mediate B.C.

 Brian teaches mediation skills.
-He has worked with paralegals through the Law Courts' Legal Education Centre and coached law students through UBC Law's mediation moot program and the TRU Mediation Moot program.
+He has worked with paralegals through the Law Courts' Legal Education Centre and coached law students through UBC Law's mediation moot program and the Thompson Rivers University Mediation Moot program.

-Brian studied law at UBC, where he also did a BA in history.
-His mediation practice is based in North Vancouver, where he grew up and still lives with his wife and teenage children.
+Brian studied law at UBC, where he also earned a BA in history.
+His mediation practice is based in North Vancouver, where he grew up and still lives.

-In his spare time, he coaches youth soccer where his mediation skills also come in handy.
+In his spare time he sings, plays music, tries to stay fit and coaches high school girls soccer where his mediation skills come in handy.